fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

         delete average;
    }

-In the case of our Average example we merely destroy the instance of the Average class and allow the destructor of that class to do any cleanup that is required.
+In the case of our Moving Average example we merely destroy the instance of the AverageRule class and allow the destructor of that class to do any cleanup that is required.